mc-mejia/HCIGroupProject/digitalmockup.md

 ![listening](/img/sheep_listen.png)

 In the event that other users have responded to a particular interpretation, a notification pops up alerting the user to the chain and allowing them to listen to the responses, if they so choose.
-On the left of the screen are a series of numbered buttons that correspond to responses in the chain, which prevents the user from having to listen to all interpretations.
+There are navigation arrows to move between interpretations, which prevents the user from having to listen to all of them.

 ![chatcheck](/img/sheep_chatcheck.png)